Get Mailbox Details in Microsoft 365 using PowerShell

 Get-Mailbox -ResultSize Unlimited | foreach { Get-MailboxStatistics -identity $_.userprincipalName | select Displayname,TotalItemSize}

 Note: You can download the pre-built PowerShell script from o365reports.com to get a detailed mailbox size report.
+Moreover, you can also get mailbox folders and subfolders details to review the each folder size for all mailboxes in the organization.

 To export mailboxes and their properties, you can use Export-CSV.
 For example, to export the archive status of mailboxes, you can run the below cmdlet.